5 Random Pages

 Admiralty Hydro-Ballistic Research Establishment

-Torpedo test firing was carried out on the Loch Long Torpedo Range, another Admiralty facility, and Glen Fruin is sometimes referred to as a World War II torpedo testing station, but the description is inaccurate as this was not the stated purpose of the facility.
+Glen Fruin is sometimes referred to as a World War II torpedo testing station, but this description is inaccurate since this was not the stated purpose of the facility.
+Torpedo testing was actually carried out at another Admiralty facility in Loch Long, where full-size (unarmed) torpedoes were test fired at the Loch Long Torpedo Range.

 Postwar development